 The other clothing adjustment that I made was switching to soft-shell if I ever plan to try a hard route.
 These allow you to move so much more easily and are able to keep a dusting of snow off.
 However make sure to check the forecast and if it looks warm and wet go with waterproofs.
 The bottom line is clothing is a very important factor when in the mountains and needs to be constantly dynamic to suite your needs.

 With that said weather and conditions play a big role.
 Check the forecast and know that weather and conditions will make the greatest difference to the difficulty of your day and be aware that a given route will feel much harder when conditions aren't favourable.
 Maximise good days and expect to struggle more on bad days.
 Take time to learn what type of routes will be easier and harder in certain conditions and don't set your heart on a certain route no matter what.
 Be patient and search out the good days for your big goals.

 Fully functioning kit

 Making sure crampon and axe points are sharp also make a huge difference.
 A good climber should use their feet well and having razor sharp crampons allows you to put your feet on mm size edges.
 This drastically opens up the number of foot holds available to you.
-I sharpen my axes and front points every night before getting out and expect to replace picks and front points altogether once a season if getting out regularly.
+Sharpen your axes and front points before attempting a harder route and expect to replace picks and front points altogether once a season if getting out regularly.

 Climbing in a 3 is usually a hinderance, however if trying a hard winter route I would always opt for a 3 where possible.
 This has many advantages; splitting the gear up on the walk in, someone else to break trail, a buddy to chat to on the long belays, breaking up the hard climbing with an extra fresh pair of arms.
 A bonus is that should someone become injured for whatever reason there are then 2 people to help them instead of one.